empathicqubit/vscode-cc65-debugger/README.md

 ## Changes needed to your Makefile

-If you've used the default Makefile at [https://github.com/cc65/wiki/wiki/Bigger-Projects](the CC65 project wiki) then you shouldn't need to change anything.
+If you've used the default Makefile at [the CC65 project wiki](https://github.com/cc65/wiki/wiki/Bigger-Projects) then you shouldn't need to change anything.
 Otherwise, you will need to tell the linker that you want a debug file and a map file. you would add the following options to your linker:

 ```sh
 -Wl "--mapfile,build/PROGRAMNAME.map" -Wl "--dbgfile,build/PROGRAMNAME.dbg"